 To begin, construct the rodent proof wall [1].
 For the snap-trap method, place raw sunflower seeds as bait in the traps [2] and deploy 80 to 100 such traps per plot at 5-meter intervals [3-TXT].
 After the water rises in late spring and early summer annually, conduct a survey on the farmland of the corresponding survey lake [4].

-WIDE: Talent constructing the rodent proof wall.

 Talent placing raw sunflower seeds as bait in the traps.

 Talent installing the traps in a plot.
 TXT: Select 3 to 4 plots (6 - 10 ha each) on a transect, spaced >150 m apart